Michaelar1/JavaScript-Projects/README.md

 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

-### Switch Statement Assignment
+### Arrow Function Challenge
+  In this HTML project, I wrote a simple inline JavaScript function and then rewrote that function as an arrow function.

+### JavaScript Project
   In this HTML and JavaScript assignment, I created an online order menu using the <select> tag to create a dropdown menu to select a food.
 This also uses the switch, case, break, and default statements to generate an output for the user after submitting their order.
+On another assignment, I created a contact form with HTML and CSS and validated it with JavaScript form validation.
+On the third assignment, I created an HTML list with data attributes with a JavaScript function that worked with those attributes.

 ### Loops and Arrays Project
   This was an HTML and JavaScript Project.
 It includes A while loop, a for loop, the length property, a funtion using an array, a function that uses a const keyword, the let keyword, the return statement, object creation using let, the break statement, and the continue statement.